cybertec-postgresql/pg_squeeze/README.md

-  columns `started` and `finished` tell when the processing started and finished. `ins_initial` is the number of tuples inserted into the new table storage during the "initial load stage", i.e. the number of tuples present in the table when the processing started. `ins`, `upd` and `del` are the numbers of tuples inserted, updated and deleted by applications after the initial load.
+  columns `started` and `finished` tell when the processing started and finished. `ins_initial` is the number of tuples inserted into the new table storage during the "initial load stage", i.e. the number of tuples present in the table before the processing started.
+On the other hand, `ins`, `upd` and `del` are the numbers of tuples inserted, updated and deleted by applications during the table processing.
 (These "concurrent data changes" must also be incorporated into the squeezed table, otherwise they'd get lost.)

 * `squeeze.errors` table contains errors that happened during squeezing.
 An usual problem reported here is that someone changed definition (e.g. added or